USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

 >}}

-Now that we know about the BxDF functions which define the material properties, we can look at how the Path Tracing is done.
+Now that we know about the BxDF functions which define the material properties, we can look at some example BSDF taken from Mitsuba renderer.

+{{<
+figure src="../../images/path_tracing/bsdf/bsdf_overview.jpg"
+num="9"
+id="fig-bsdf-objects"
+caption="Schematic overview of the most important surface scattering models in Mitsuba 3.
+The arrows indicate possible outcomes of an interaction with a surface that has the respective model applied to it." width="100%"
+>}}

+We can also visualize how they look on hemisphere by using the interactive visualization below.
+This visualization uses baked bsdf for some materials in the Mitsuba 3 over a hemisphere.

+{{<
+fullscreen-iframe
+id="bsdf-eval"
+src="/interactive/bsdf_eval.html"
+height="500"
+>}}

+#### Mapping (Hemi)Sphere to Grid

+As the distribition is on a sphere/hemispehre, when using some methods the hemipshere is mapped to a grid which is then predicted by the guiding method.
+The grid can be discrete/continuous based on methods, but some of the methods for converion are:

+{{<
+fullscreen-iframe
+id="sphere-mapping"
+src="/interactive/sphere_mapping.html"
+height="500"
+>}}

 ### Path Tracing Algorithm Steps (Recursive)